nestauk/sdg-mapping/codebooks/codebook_sdg_05.md

 - 10. Reduced inequalities
 	- Covers broader rights around inequality, including LGBT+ rights

-Remember, many projects will cover more than one Goal, but to be tagged as Goal 5 they must include the Key Concepts above.
-Further information on other goals can be found [here](https://unstats.un.org/sdgs/metadata/).

 ### Examples

 | Project description                                      | Is Goal 5? |